hbuddana/Machine_Learning_Projects/Space Missions/Space Missions/README.md

 ## The dataset consists of following columns:

--Company: Name.
+- Company: Name
--Location: Location of Launch place.
+- Location: Location of Launch place
--Datum: Date and Time of Launch.
+- Datum: Date and Time of Launch
--Detail: Rocket Name.
+- Detail: Rocket Name
--Status Rocket: Status of the Rocket.
+- Status Rocket: Status of the Rocket
--Rocket: Cost of the mission: in $ million.
+- Rocket: Cost of the mission: in $ million
--Status Mission: Status of the mission.
+- Status Mission: Status of the mission

 ![DATA](images/spacex.jpg)